spirali/elsie/docs/README.md

 - Why is there no built-in support for lists (bullet items etc.) in `Elsie`?
 Even though a list might sound like a simple feature, it would be difficult to create an abstraction that would match everyone's needs.
 We instead provide an [example function](cookbook/lists.md) for creating a list which you can copy and modify for your use case.
+This is a general theme of *Elsie*: it provides you with a set of compact building blocks that can be used to build more advanced features which can be fully customized to your needs.

 ## License
 [MIT](https://github.com/spirali/elsie/blob/master/LICENSE).